“I mean, what kind of a loser do you have to be to need help, right?”

 Pickup is just another form of self-help.
 And the self-help industry sells hopes and dreams instead of actual solutions.

 These “pick-up artists” (PUAs) will sell you books and courses and live events and promise you can get any woman, anytime, anywhere, whether you are rich, poor, ugly, or boring as shit.
 You don’t have to become better, it’s okay that you’re a shitty person.

-Now that I’m older and wiser, and have some experience under my belt, I can step back as an adult and realize that I have been played.
+Now that I’m older, wiser, and have some experience under my belt, I can step back as an adult and realize that I have been played.
 Luckily, I realized this after less than a year and without spending any money.
-Sadly, others have not. ((While the only money I ever spent was for a copy of The Game, there are people out there who have spent (and continue to spend) thousands of dollars on live events and seminar.))
+Sadly, others have not.
+While the only money I ever spent was for a copy of The Game, there are people out there who have spent (and continue to spend) thousands of dollars on live events and seminars.